GST on grant funding to New Zealand entities

 What do you need to do?

 All MFAT contracts are now agreed at a total grant value exclusive of GST.
-Any additional New Zealand GST can be requested on top of the grant/any portion which attracts GST, at the time a payment is requested.
+Any additional GST can be requested on top of the grant or any portion which attracts GST, at the time a payment is requested.

-Therefore we require a NZ GST invoice that specifies any NZ GST applicable to each milestone payment.
+Therefore we require a valid New Zealand Tax invoice that specifies any GST applicable to each milestone payment.
 The total amount of GST will be based on your assessment of the part of each payment, which does not meet the conditions.

 MFAT enters into a grant funding arrangement (GFA) with the New Zealand NGO Aotearoa In Action (AIA).
 The approved activity will be delivered by their overseas partner, Aotearoa In Action's (AIA) Samoa, and conditions around the transfer of funds to an overseas partner are included in the GFA.